SGDilakshan/Java-Theory/README.md

 This program illustrates how a **while loop** can be used to execute a set of instructions repeatedly based on a dynamic condition.

 ### .....................................................

+### 🔹L21_DoWhileLoop.java
+This program demonstrates the use of a **do-while loop** in Java.
+It prints even numbers starting from 2 up to a user-defined limit.

+#### 🔹Key Concepts:
+- **Do-While Loop**:
+  A **do-while loop** is similar to a **while loop**, but with a key difference: the block of code inside the `do` section is executed at least once, even if the condition is false at the first check.
+After executing the block once, it checks the condition in the `while` part.
+If the condition is true, it will repeat the loop.
+This ensures the loop runs at least once.

+- **Condition Checking**:
+  In this case, the loop continues to execute as long as the condition `i <= limit` holds true.
+The value of `i` starts at 2, and it is incremented by 2 in each iteration (to print even numbers only).
+The loop will stop when `i` exceeds the user-defined `limit`.

+- **User Input**:
+  The program takes an integer input (`limit`) from the user, which specifies the upper bound for the loop.
+The user decides how many even numbers they want to print.

+- **Output**:
+  The program prints even numbers starting from 2 up to the specified limit.
+The loop continues to print numbers until the condition `i <= limit` becomes false.

+- **Exit Condition**:
+  When `i` becomes greater than the `limit`, the loop terminates, and no further numbers are printed.

+This program showcases the use of a **do-while loop** to handle situations where you want to execute a block of code at least once, regardless of the condition, and then repeatedly execute it while a condition is true.

+### .....................................................